Wix has long had a bad rep for SEO. But is that bad rep still justified today?

 We recommend creating short, descriptive, 2-3 word slugs, including the primary keyword (or phrase) for each page.
 Use hyphens to separate words.

 Important: if you change the slug for a page, you’ll need to set up a 301 redirect to point the old URL to the new one.
-This guide from Wix covers how to do it.
+Luckily, Wix does this automatically when you update a page’s slug.
+You can also check out this guide from Wix to add 301 redirects manually.

 Learn more about URL slugs/permalinks